Futabasaurus: Discovery and naming

 Futabasaurus is the first elasmosaurid found in Japan.
-It was originally known as either "Wellesisaurus sudzuki" or "Futaba-ryu" before publication.
+It was originally known as either "Wellesisaurus suzukii" or "Futaba Suzuki ryu" before publication.
 The type specimen of Futabasaurus was found in the Irimazawa Member of the Tamayama Formation, in the Futaba Group of Fukushima Prefecture, Japan.
 The rocks in which it were found date to the Inoceramus amakusensis zone of the early Santonian.
 The fossils were found by Tadashi Suzuki, then a high school student.
 Many of the bones of the type specimen show signs of apparent scavenging or predation by sharks, specifically Cretalamna.

 The genus Futabasaurus was named after the Futaba Group, in which it was discovered; the specific name is derived from the family name of its discoverer, Suzuki.

 The name "Futabasaurus" has also been used for an unrelated theropod dinosaur, from the Late Cretaceous Ashizawa Formation of Japan.
 However, this dinosaur was not officially named, and remains a nomen nudum.